mikeizbicki/cmc-csci143/week_11/README.md

           Build hash table for join column on B for each row a in A:
               if join column in hash table:
+                  recheck row b in B for a hash collision if no collision:
                       output a,b
           ```
        1. runtime is `O(m + n)`, with a large overhead
-           1. if we have a `LIMIT k` clause, then the runtime is `O(n + k)` because the for loop will stop early, but we still must build the hash table
+           1. if we have a `LIMIT k` clause, and every row in A has a corresponding row in B, then the runtime is `O(n + k)` because the for loop will stop early, but we still must build the hash table

     1. Merge join
        1. like the merge step in merge sort